vinejs/vine/benchmarks.md

 # Benchmarks

-Following are the results from the benchmarks executed on `Apple M1 Mac - 16GB`.
+Following are the results from the benchmarks executed on the `Apple M1 Mac - 16GB`.
 Feel free to clone this repo and re-run the benchmarks on your local computer.

-- We benchmark VineJS against only those validation libraries, that offers similar API for composing schema.
+- We benchmark VineJS against only those validation libraries that offer similar API for composing schema.
 - Being slower does not mean bad.
-Continue using Yup or Zod if they work great for you, or if performance is not a bottleneck for you.
+Continue using Yup or Zod if they work great for you or if performance is not a bottleneck for you.
 - VineJS performance is the outcome of our pre-compiling API.
-Both Yup and Zod has no option for pre-compiling schemas.
+Both Yup and Zod have no option for pre-compiling schemas.

-## Benchmarking against flat object
+## Benchmarking against a flat object
 The source for this benchmark is saved inside the [./benchmarks/flat_object.ts](./benchmarks/flat_object.ts) file.
 You may run the benchmark as follows.

 ```sh